d-dotsenko/DDAnimatedSwitch/README.md

 pod 'DDAnimatedSwitch'
 ```

-After installing the cocoapod into your project import `DDAnimatedSwitch` with
+After installing the cocoapod into your project import `DDAnimatedSwitch` with:

 ```
 import DDAnimatedSwitch